0x66you/systemCube/README.md

 <p align="center"><img src="https://i.postimg.cc/WpJVCQKQ/LIST-UM-2.png" width="860" alt="workerize"></p>

 ## About project
-Essays are written in external files, and loaded in when called.
+Essays are written in external files, and loaded in when called.(See EssayFolder)
 ```js
 setPageContent(...){
     ...